-Our volunteer cycle pilots take elder care homes residents out on cycle rides to feel the wind in their hair!
-Most rarely have the chance to enjoy an outdoor adventure otherwise.
+Our volunteer cycle pilots ride out together with elder care homes residents – so they can feel the wind in their hair!
+Many elders rarely have the chance to enjoy an outdoor adventure otherwise.
 Our special ‘Trishaws’ (three-wheel cycles with passenger cab up front) enable them to experience our city and nature close-up and chat with passers-by.
-Cycle pilots and passengers enjoy the physical and mental well-being benefits.
-We are also renowned for our balanced gender ratio of pilots.
-Around 75% of our passengers are living with dementia.
-Rides are comfortable, fun, fully insured and free to the elders.Initially inspired by the global concept of ‘Cycling Without Age’ from Denmark, we are a small, local, independent Brighton charity and raise all our running costs ourselves.
-We currently run several rides a day from elder care homes Mon-Thurs, year-round.
+All riding the bikes enjoy the physical and mental well-being benefits.
+We maintain a consistent 50:50 balance of female/male volunteer cycle pilots.
+At least 75% of our passengers are living with dementia.
+Rides are comfortable, fun, fully insured and free to elders.
+We are a small, local Brighton charity.
+We run several rides a day from elder care homes, year-round.
 Donations always welcome.

 Listen to our feature on BBC Sussex radio interview below:

 Click the arrow above (left) to hear the interview.

 What makes it special and why it makes a difference: It’s an extraordinary thing cycling with elders.
 Our rides bring care home residents ‘back into view’.
 Smiles galore, we see spirits lifted, people report feeling awake again, delighted, less anxious or depressed as well as sleeping better after rides out.

 Pedal People is hugely grateful to all our donors to date.
 Registered charity no. 1177426.